Secret Meeting score: 71

 by Mark Jackson and Phil Scarisbrick

 Online platforms such as Bandcamp have invigorated a new wave of artists, allowing them to give the world access to their developing artistry.
 One such example is the Nashville native, Sophie Allison – the commanding presence at the forefront of Soccer Mommy.
-While the finished product of her debut LP, Clean, is more polished than that of the output released before, it is no less emotionally engaging.
+While the finished product of her new LP, Clean, is more polished than that of the output released before, it is no less emotionally engaging.

 In recent years, there has been a long overdue rise in young, and marvellously talented female singer songwriters.
 Recent releases from Angel Olsen, Snail Mail, Stella Donnelly, Lucy Dacus, Hatchie, Julie Jacklin, Anna Burch and Julien Baker, to name but a few, well demonstrating the point.
 In a brief, and at times, chaotic 35 minutes, Allison delivers a collection of songs across Clean that adds to this female resurgence.